cisco-intersight/terraform-provider-intersight/website/docs/r/os_configuration_file.html.markdown

 This complex property has following sub-properties:
     + `additional_properties`:
 (Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
+    + `class_id`:(string)(Computed)"The concrete type of this complex type.
+Its value must be the same as the 'objectType' property.\nThe OpenAPI document references this property as a discriminator value."
     + `display_attributes`:
                 (Array of schema.TypeString) -"List of properties from an Intersight object which can help to identify the object.
 Typically the set of identity constraints on the object can be listed here to help the user identity the managed object."
     + `object_type`:(string)"The concrete type of this complex type.\nThe ObjectType property must be set explicitly by API clients when the type is ambiguous.
 In all other cases, the \nObjectType is optional. \nThe type is ambiguous when a managed object contains an array of nested documents, and the documents in the array\nare heterogeneous, i.e. the array can contain nested documents of different types."